istio/istio.io/content/en/docs/setup/additional-setup/sidecar-injection/index.md

 ### Custom templates [experimental]

 {{< warning >}}
-This feature is experimental and subject to change, or be removed, at any time.
+This feature is experimental and subject to change, or removal, at any time.
 {{< /warning >}}

 Completely custom templates can also be defined at installation time.